hjz/hjz.github.com/source/_posts/2013-09-07-elasticsearch-reindexing-with-scala-and-play-2-framework.markdown

 ```

-The code above fetches the `_source` and `email` fields from each entry and reindexes to `newIndex`.
+The code above fetches the `_source` field from each entry and reindexes to `newIndex`.
 Be sure to set up the new mapping properly on the new index first, otherwise all that effort was for naught.

-Once the data is in the new index, the last step is to delete the old index and create an [alias](http://www.elasticsearch.org/guide/reference/api/admin-indices-aliases/) to the new one.
+Once the data is in the new index, the last step is to delete the old index and create an [alias](http://www.elasticsearch.org/guide/reference/api/admin-indices-aliases/) to the new one.o

 ```
 curl -XPOST 'http://localhost:9200/_aliases' -d '